Frequently Asked Questions

 A. If a player disagrees with a judge's ruling, players have the option of appealing the ruling.
-To appeal, you can simply say, "I would like to appeal" in #judges4you.
-If a judge of a higher level is around to handle the ruling, they'll handle the appeal for you.
+To appeal, you can simply say, "I would like to appeal", If a judge of a higher level is around to handle the ruling, they'll handle the appeal for you.

-Note: A ruling made by a level 4 or higher judge (which can be identified by the & next to their names in the channel) cannot be appealed.
+Note: A ruling made by a level 4 or higher judge cannot be appealed.

 Q. Who are the Magic-League staff?